Why You Need to Improve Your Relationship with Money

 The truth is, your relationship with money is just like any other relationship.
 It takes work to maintain and improve.
 Like any other relationship, you need to put in the effort if you want a better relationship with money.

 If you’re wondering why you should work on improving your relationship with money, here are a few reasons:

 1. Money habits are learned and impact what we do and how we feel.

-Most money habits are learned from our parents or guardians.
-We see them handle money, make decisions about spending and saving, and usually follow their lead.
-Of course, there are other influences too, like friends, media, and even money itself.
+We learn most of our money habits from our parents or guardians.
+We see them handle money, make spending and saving decisions, and follow their lead.
+Of course, there are other influences, too, like friends, media, and money.

 Some money habits are positive and help us manage our finances well.
 Others can be harmful and lead to debt or financial problems down the road.
-It’s important to be aware of both types so that we can make informed choices about our own money management.
+It’s necessary to be aware of both types to make informed choices about our money management.

-These habits can be learned through good role models, financial education, or simply by paying attention to our own money management.
+These habits can be taught by good role models, financial education, or paying attention to money management.
 They help us make sound financial decisions and build a foundation for a healthy financial future.

 On the other hand, some money habits can be harmful.
 These include:

-Perhaps you’re constantly stressing about money or maybe you’re a shopaholic who can’t seem to stop spending.
-Either way, these habits can be difficult to break unless you’re consciously aware of them and work on changing them.
+Perhaps you’re constantly stressing about money, or maybe you’re a shopaholic who can’t seem to stop spending.
+Either way, these habits can be difficult to break unless you’re consciously aware of them and actively working to change them.